• Home

 Please help update this cMap and the links in the Tutor/Mentor web library.
 Just email me with additions or changes.

 Since 2011 I've supported Tutor/Mentor Connection via the Tutor/Mentor Institute, LLC, which is not a 501-c-3.
 It's also not broadly funded.
-I've covered expenses through my own savings and the help of a few who make annual donations to me either via my December 19 birthday campaign, or my year-end fund me campaign.
-Below are links to each page.
-Please help if you can.
+I've covered expenses through my own savings and the help of a few who make annual donations to me via my on-going "Fund T/MI" campaign.
+Thank you to all who contributed in 2020.

 Thank you for reading and sharing the ideas in this newsletter.